annshinewu/Fundamentals-of-Python/chapter4.md

 key: c61d77322e
 ```
 After defining a function, it must be called to be implemented.
-In the previous excercise, we created a function named `hello_world` and call the function in the last statement,`hello_world()`.
+In the previous exercise, we created a function named `hello_world` and call the function in the last statement,`hello_world()`.
-Using this statement, we tell the program to look for the function name `hello_world` and exexute it
+Using this statement, we tell the program to look for the function name `hello_world` and execute it

 `@instructions`
 - Create a function named `Sum` that prints the answer of `1+1`.
 - Call the function

 `@hint`
-To call the function, use the name of the function follow by a parentheses, (), just like the previous excercise where we use `hello_world()`.
+To call the function, use the name of the function follow by a parentheses, (), just like the previous exercise where we use `hello_world()`.

 `@sample_code`
 ```{python}